 Visiting scholars are qualified academic professionals with a close informal association with the College who are granted guest faculty status without compensation.
 As associate faculty, they may use College facilities as appropriate.
 They may also offer an occasional course in the College, with the advice and consent of the Dean of Faculty.

-- formulating academic policy
+- formulating academic policy;

-- establishing academic standards
+- establishing academic standards;

-- formulating admissions policy
+- formulating admissions policy;

-- establishing admissions standards
+- establishing admissions standards; and

-- recommending candidates for degrees
+- recommending candidates for degrees.

-The probationary appointment schedule is:
+The probationary appointment schedule was: